ThomasAlexandre/playcrud/README.rst

 2. Binding the extracted knowledge to Play Scala Templates so that the generation part can be consistent with Play's mechanism for generating views.

 3. The CRUD methods (Create Read Update Delete) should not be directly embedded in the model objects but rather at the controller level (ideally the repository level in DDD thinking) to avoid the anemic domain model pattern (Martin Fowler).

+4. Some testdata is extracted from the source and saved on disk, to be used on startup to load some content in the play app or as static data in unit tests.
+We use DBUnit for this since its API allows to sort dependencies on foreign keys to avoid problems when inserting the testdata in the target db.